Carl Reiner: Marriage and family

 On December 24, 1943, Reiner married singer Estelle Lebost.
 They were married for almost 65 years until her death in October 2008.
 Estelle delivered the iconic line, "I'll have what she's having" in the deli scene of the 1989 film When Harry Met Sally..., which was directed by Carl and Estelle's son Rob Reiner.
 They were also the parents of poet, playwright, and author Annie Reiner, and painter, actor, and director Lucas Reiner.
 Reiner described himself as an atheist.
 He said, "I have a very different take on who God is.
 Man invented God because he needed him.
 God is us."
 In 2013, he said he developed an atheistic viewpoint as the Holocaust progressed, stating it would not have continued if God existed.
-Reiner was a Democrat.
 His residence was in Beverly Hills, California.

 Charity and interests

 From 1974 to 2001, he sponsored the Carl Reiner Charity Celebrity Tennis Tournament in La Costa, California, directed by international tennis player Mike Franks, which was played yearly over 3 days and included 400 players, of which 100 were professionals.

 In July 2012, Reiner joined Twitter, tweeting that he was doing so to keep up with his grandson Jake.
 He felt obliged to post at least once per day, and so posted 6,520 tweets and accumulated 367,000 followers.
 His favorite topics were movies and Donald Trump, but his final tweet was a reminiscence about Noël Coward performing in Las Vegas.
-At the age of 98, Reiner was the oldest celebrity to actively use Twitter.

 His final interview was a webisode of Dispatches From Quarantine, which was posted on YouTube by the Jewish arts organization Reboot and Temple Beth Am.
 In this, he reminisced about his wife and family, "We met, fell in love, and I was 20 at the time and she was 28, and people said this is not a match ...
 It only worked for 65 years, and if she didn't pass on we'd still be working on it."

 Political views

-On October 31, 2018, Reiner, then 96 and a half, publicly denounced Donald Trump's administration and stated his goal to live past November 3, 2020, and see Trump voted out of office.
+On October 31, 2018, Reiner, then 96, who was a liberal Democrat, publicly denounced Donald Trump's administration and stated his goal to live past November 3, 2020, and see Trump voted out of office.